andrew1007/mrfa-demo/article/part3.md

 There is plenty of talk about a new feature: The [React Compiler](https://react.dev/learn/react-compiler).
 It markets itself as the answer to suppressing useless rerenders "for free".
 But in reality, a technology like this is not a free pass to be undisciplined.
 Poorly-designed apps have useless rerenders embedded within their DNA.
 No novel technology (short of AI code refactoring) will ever fix foundational performance issues.
 That being said, learning effective memoization and designing normalized state trees are still a worthy endeavor, because of the following:

 - It is platform-agnostic.
 Any technology, library, or framework will benefit from this knowledge.
-- The performance gains are massive, which will be thoroughly proven in part 4.
+- The performance gains in React are massive, which will be thoroughly proven in part 4.

 ## Seeing State Tree as Nodes